 An application to use or subdivide land, or to construct a building or construct and carry out works within the Whiteside Road Neighbourhood Activity Centre must be accompanied by an urban design framework which is to the satisfaction of the responsible authority.

-The urban design framework must be generally in accordance with the Officer Precinct Structure Plan (September 2011).
+The urban design framework must be generally in accordance with the Officer Precinct Structure Plan (September 2011, Amended March 2018).
 The urban design framework may be amended to the satisfaction of the responsible authority.